PremKumarAK47/SpringCore/README.md

 # Maven Build Life Cycle

-## Maven build life cycle contains diff phases-:
+## Maven Build Life cycle contains diff phases-:

 - validate: - in this phase it will verify the project diectory structure is valid or not. and it has pom.xml file is there or not.